Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Method

 For low-confidence features, sampling is only performed on labeled images to avoid noise:

-where $f_{s,lw,i}^l$ represents the low-confidence features of labeled images, which satisfy the condition of correct predictions but have confidence probabilities lower than $\eta_s=0.8$.
+where $f_{s,lw,i}^l$ represents the low-confidence features of labeled images, which satisfy the condition of correct predictions but have confidence probabilities lower than $\eta_s$.
 The maximum sampling limit for $ \hat{S}$ is set to ${B_l}*{sample\_num}$.
-Besides, both memory banks have a storage capacity of $V=30000$ for each class.
+In addition, both memory banks have a storage capacity of $V=30000$ for each class.

-After the sampling stage, the K-Means clustering algorithm is applied to both of the memory banks to generate high- and low-confidence cluster centers for each category, which serve as class prototypes.
+After the sampling stage, the K-Means clustering algorithm is applied to both memory banks to generate high- and low-confidence cluster centers for each category, which serve as class prototypes.
 This can be formulated as follows:

 where $N_{h,c}$ and $N_{lw,c}$ denote the number of high- and low-confidence cluster centers for class $c$, respectively, so the total number is $N_c=N_{h,c}+N_{lw,c}$.